Competitions

 Reasons Why Product Managers Make Great CEOs?

 The parallels between a good product manager and a CEO are many.
 Let’s say in a typical corporate or software company of 500 people, there might be 20 product managers.
 So even if one is responsible for "all of the product management," he needs 480 out of 500 employees, none of whom "works for him," to execute your strategy and vision.
 That is precisely why it is said that product management is a great training ground for becoming a CEO.
-The very nature of the PM role requires building the skills one needs to be a successful executive, namely: #Reason 1: Create A Compelling Vision For The Teams And Company The number one responsibility of any CEO is to align the company around a vision and help every employee "see the future" so they can successfully make that future reality.
+The very nature of the PM role requires building the skills one needs to be a successful executive, namely: #Reason 1: Create A Compelling Vision For The Teams And Company The number one responsibility of any CEO is to align the company around a vision and help every employee "see the future" so they can successfully make that future a reality.
 The more clearly he can paint that vision, the more effectively he can harness the intellectual and creative horsepower of the organization to achieve it -- rather than being "the boss" and having to micromanage every detail of an operational plan.
 Product managers constantly communicate strategic vision with their design and engineering counterparts, and great PMs can bring the vision to life without prescribing how to achieve it.
 That is the foremost responsibility and quality of becoming a CEO. #Reason 2: Making Data-driven Decisions A great Product Manager understands the importance and power of data.
-As guardians of products, product management professionals gather data from clients, analyze it, and effectively communicate them to respective teams and leaders.
+As guardians of products, product management professionals gather data from clients, analyze it, and effectively communicate it to respective teams and leaders.
 Similarly, CEOs understand the importance of data in making consistent, objective decisions.
-Many CEOs strive to build a data-driven culture within their organizations because analytics provides a framework that makes it easy to measure, compare and evaluate trends, progress, targets, and achievements.
+Many CEOs strive to build a data-driven culture within their organizations because analytics provides a framework that makes it easy to measure, compare, and evaluate trends, progress, targets, and achievements.
 As Peter Drucker (the inventor of modern business management) said: "If you cannot measure it, you cannot improve it."
 Data skills will ease the journey of a product manager to a CXO post.
 Read: Product Manager Salaries in India - Here's How Much A PM Role Pays #Reason 3: Wearing Many Hats At A Time A product manager is a jack of all trades.
 They are involved throughout the product life cycle, which enables them to understand various aspects of a business.
 From business development to marketing to technological expertise, they don different hats during the product development stage.
 Product managers gain many skills at every step - communication, interpersonal, leadership, problem-solving, sales, marketing, and more.
 All these make them the perfect fit for top jobs. #Reason 4: Customer-centric Approach As stated above, product managers represent the end-user in the development process.
 Like CEOs, product managers focus on customer needs, revenue, and the development team.
-With data and feedback, they find a big picture of the end user's life and the potential significance of their product in customers' daily life.
+With data and feedback, they find a big picture of the end user's life and the potential significance of their product in customers' daily lives.
 The growing influence of design thinking principles in product development underlines the importance of the customer-centric approach and its role in business growth.
 With hands-on experience in this approach, a product manager can prosper in an executive leadership position.
 Furthermore, the product manager role has a perfect combination of hard and soft skills that prepare one to emerge as an industry leader.
 When Product Manager reaches the executive level, they understand the day-to-day problems of everyone underneath them…because they have lived them!
 Experiencing challenges for yourself is the best way to understand them.

 Career Path: From Product Manager to CEO